-Cough, runny nose, sore throat, difficulty breathing, fever.
+Cough, loss of taste smell, sore throat, difficulty breathing, fever.
 DO NOT ATTEND THE SURGERY.
 Please follow the advice on the Public Health Agency website www.publichealth.hscni.net If you have no access to this website please contact the NHS Helpline 111

 If you require and isolation note for your employer you do not need a GP Certificate - you can get this on www.111.nhs.uk/isolation-note

 To reduce the potential spread of infection, all routine appointments have been postponed.